- Chapter 1. Principles and Purpose

 When used in the Code, certain terms are defined as follows:

-- Academic Misconduct means any of the conduct prohibited in Chapter 6 of the Code and is synonymous with the term “academic dishonesty” in N.C.
+- Academic Misconduct means behavior and/or action by a Student that interferes with education or fair evaluation of a Student’s performance or work, including any of the behavior prohibited in Chapter 6 of the Code and is synonymous with the term “academic dishonesty” in N.C.
 Gen. Stat. § 116-40.11.

 - Academic Integrity Board (AIB) means a body of full-time faculty members, composed as set forth in Chapter 7, Section III, the members of which serve on Hearing Panels to adjudicate charges of Academic Misconduct.

 - Advisor means an individual invited by the Student, Faculty, or Referring Party to attend a Hearing and to confer with the Student, Faculty, or Referring Party during the Hearing.
 An Advisor may not address a University official or the Hearing Panel, other parties, or witnesses, and may not unreasonably delay, disrupt, or otherwise interfere with the proceedings.
-An Advisor may not argue, make statements, or question witnesses; however, an Advisor may respond to questions if asked to do so.
+An Advisor may not argue, make statements, or question witnesses; however, an Advisor may respond to questions if asked to do so by the Convenor of the Hearing Panel.
 An Advisor may not be called as a witness.

 - Authorization means approval of an action, conduct, or activity provided by the Faculty Member responsible for the evaluation of the Student's academic work or as otherwise required in the Code.